Showing posts with label Mac/PC. Show all posts

 EasyAraMiNT

 As you can see in my "expertly recorded" video, I'm using an old Mac Mini that was donated to me (thanks Mum!).
-My video shows me using unix 'scp', viewing images, reading a PDF, listen to tunes, and playing Doom before ending with some web browsing.
+My video shows me using unix 'scp', viewing images/PDF, listen to tunes, and playing Doom before ending with web browsing.
 Yes, this is as geeky as it gets.
 Love it!! :-)

-EasyAraMint can be installed in minutes, literally.
+EasyAraMint can be installed in minutes.
 It also comes pre-installed with many Atari programs.
 Philippe has done an outstanding job with this ready-to-go multitasking OS.
 I cannot recommend it highly enough!

 Aranym and EasyAraMiNT can be downloaded and tinkered with so let me know what you create!